oracle/macaron/docs/source/pages/tutorials/detect_malicious_java_dep.rst

 * but it is not deploying any artifacts automatically (``mcn_build_as_code_1``)
 * and no CI workflow runs are detected that automatically publish artifacts (``mcn_find_artifact_pipeline_1``)

-As you scroll down in the HTML report, you will see a section for the dependencies that were automatically identified:
+As you scroll down in the HTML report, you will see a section for the dependencies that were identified from the provided ``sbom.json``:

 .. _fig_example-maven-app-deps: